What Is A Brake Fluid Flush

 The Hygroscopic Nature of Brake Fluid

-One of the most significant factors affecting the performance of brake fluid is its hygroscopic nature.
-This means that brake fluid readily absorbs moisture from the atmosphere.
-Moisture can enter the braking system through various pathways, such as the reservoir vent, seals, and brake lines.
+When it comes to factors affecting the performance of brake fluid, its hygroscopic nature is hard to beat.
+Now, moisture can enter the braking system through various pathways, such as the reservoir vent, seals, and brake lines.
+In practice, this means that brake fluid readily absorbs moisture from the atmosphere.
 As brake fluid absorbs moisture, its boiling point decreases, and its viscosity changes.

 The presence of water in brake fluid can lead to several problems: